keyem4251/go-todo-app/README.md

 $ docker-compose up
 ```

-Using MySQL and go http server.
+Using MySQL and go http server